- Solar advice hub

 To benefit from Octopus Go, you have to remember to charge your car during the off-peak period.

-However, Octopus Go can be used with any electric vehicle and charger, while Intelligent Octopus Go has a limited number of eligible models.
+However, Octopus Go can be used with any electric vehicle and charger, while Intelligent Octopus Go works with a limited number of eligible models.

 Can I get Intelligent Octopus Go without an EV?